 j.
-In Re: Hearings on Load Forecasts, Generation Expansion Plans, and Cogeneration Prices for Peninsular Florida's Electric Utilities, 89 FPSC 12:294.
+In Re: Hearings on Load Forecasts.
+Generation Expansion Plans, and Cogeneration Prices for Peninsular Florida's Electric Utilities, 89 FPSC 12:294 (hereafter the "Planning Hearings Order").

-5. While the requested declaratory statement does not necessarily require the Commission to construe federal law, the following sections of the United States Code are also relevant to the analysis of Duke Mulberry's status as a "regulated electric company," and thus as an "applicant" within the meaning of the Power Plant Siting Act.
+5. While the requested declaratory statement does not necessarily require the Commission to construe federal law, the following sections of the United States Code are also relevant to the analysis of Duke New Smyrna's status as a "regulated electric company," and thus as an "applicant" within the meaning of the Power Plant Siting Act.